|Learn how to provide affordable housing for all.

 - "[Households with worst case needs] represent 5 percent of the Nation's population and a disturbing one-sixth of all U.S. renters.
 Without Federal, state, or local housing assistance, these renting families face severe financial pressures -- many are merely a paycheck or unexpected medical bill away from homelessness."

 Affordable housing, however, is not only a compelling concern of the very poor.
 One need not be poor at all to realize that housing costs are high, or that the housing choices open to people with low to moderate incomes are often limited at best.
-The need for affordable housing is a significant concern at several different economic levels.
+The need for affordable housing is a significant concern at various economic levels.

 What types of affordable housing exist?